bdrupieski/bdrupieski.github.io/_posts/2015-11-25-finding-anagrams-on-twitter.markdown

 #### Change Database

-I may try switching to PostgreSQL also.
+I may try switching to PostgreSQL.
 I have some other ideas for bots and if they share the same database then I need one that can handle multiple processes.
-H2 does have a server mode, but with the high memory usage I encountered I think I'll try other alternatives.
+H2 does have a server mode, but Postgres is probably more suited to this purpose and I believe has better performance anyway.

 #### Microservices

 If I'm going to explore implementing other Twitter bot ideas I may need to explore breaking things up into microservices.
-I should only have one connection to Twitter receiving tweets, and if I don't break things up then I'll have multiple bots running in one monolithic Scala app going off of that one tweet stream.
+I should only have one connection to Twitter receiving tweets, and if I don't break things up then I'll have multiple bots running in one monolithic Scala app consuming that one tweet stream.
 This might be easy to deploy and would probably perform well, but would become a hassle when trying not to affect the operation of other functions.
 For example, if I need to redeploy the monolithic app to add some new bot functionality, then I can't process tweets for the anagram bot while I do that.
 If I instead break things up into distinct services, I can have one app whose sole job is to stream tweets to a message queue; other bots or functions can exist as completely separate services that independently pull items off the queue.
 I'll have to look into this a little more.

 # A note about anagramatron's filtering